HENRYKC24/Email-Schedule-App/README.md

 All responses come in standard JSON.

 # Note: The token is intentionally added to some responses to ease testing purposes with Postman API Tool.
+PLEASE, TEST THE ENDPOINTS WITH POSTMAN APPLICATION

 ### Example Error Message